 - $13 per share gain

 - 33% tax on $3 = $0.99

-As I have discussed elsewhere, an ESPP can be a great way to participate in a growing company through the purchase of company stock.
-In fact, regardless of tax, one could suggest that participating in a good ESPP plan is a no-brainer when it comes to generating additional wealth.
+An ESPP may be a great way to participate in a growing company through the purchase of company stock.
+In many cases, participating in a good ESPP plan is a no-brainer when it comes to generating additional wealth.

-It would be easy to suggest that, based on the above scenario, a qualifying disposition of ESPP shares is the way to go.
-All else being equal, this is true.
-Paying less tax would be a good thing.
+It’s easy to think a qualifying disposition of ESPP shares is the way to go as it minimizes your tax bill.
+All else being equal, this is arguably true; paying less tax would be a good thing.